Science52101/EidosLogos/doc/syntax.md

 ### Parenthesis and precedence

 Like periods, parenthesis (`(` & `)`) and other braces are also really important for separating content.
-For this beginning with the syntax, only the parenthesis will be explained.
+For these beginning the syntax concepts, only the parenthesis will be explained.
 Other braces will be explained later.

 Parenthesis change the precedence of operations.